Admin-7/Mr-Robot-techniques/Persona-based-commsec-training-matrix.md

 * encrypted email (GPG)
 * Use [Qubes](https://www.qubes-os.org/), a hardened and security compartmentalized operating system generally
 * Use [Tails](https://tails.boum.org/) for handling specific, extremely sensitive material
-* Use [OpenBSD](https://www.openbsd.org/), a hardened and security operating system (for advanced users, those familiar with BSD)